nsh07/nsh07/README.md

 ### About me

 Hi, I'm Nishant.
-I'm currently a software developer and a computer science student at the Indian Institute of Information Technology BGP.
+I'm currently a hobbyist software developer and a computer science student at the Indian Institute of Information Technology Bhagalpur.

-I've written a variety of programs in multiple languages over my years as a hobbyist developer since back when I was in middle and high school, with a passion in GUI development.
+I've written a variety of programs in multiple languages over my years as a hobbyist developer since back when I was in middle and high school (~2019) in Python and C++, spanning multiple areas like games, CLI tools, GUI tools and automation scripts.
 I'm continuing to work towards persuing my passion of software development as my career, now as a CS student.

 ### Languages